-True Mysticism vs. True Ignorance
+Mysticism vs. Ignorance of Hard-Core Realism

 Some Measure Weights with Yardsticks

-Namely, while certain top minds of science have come to the pivotal realization about consciousness and its tools---intent and emotion--- as a neglected factor in the universal equation of energy, mass, speed, and time---there is still a massive number of those who stay anchored to the logic of Newtonian reality.
+While certain top minds of science have come to the pivotal realization about consciousness and its tools---intent and emotion--- as a neglected factor in the universal equation of energy, mass, speed, and time---there is still a massive number of those who stay anchored to the logic of Newtonian reality.

 So, what do we call those who tend to sneer at something they don't know or understand?
-Ignorant, right?
+Foolish, right?
 There seems to be a whole tsunami of such minds in the turbulent seas of thought, badmouthing a realm of advanced consciousness where the most significant dynamic exists outside their scope of five senses.

 It's truly pitiable that such hard-core "realists" base their realism on their limited perception---while they don't realize how their innate and acquired programs in brain's computer are giving all suchness to that perception.

 Indeed, most of those Newtonian realists have no clue that those programs are co-creating with collective consciousness merely a version of a virtual reality that has very little to do with the factual state of everything at play.
+For, as the modern physicists contend: "There is much more happening than meets the eye of an observer."

-The great majority of such armchair philosophers might as well stick to their six pack of beer, maybe a joint, their football cheering, and a juicy hamburger---while leaving deeper thinking to those who are more equipped for that diving.
+The great majority of armchair philosophers might as well stick to their six pack of beer, maybe a joint, their football cheering, and a juicy hamburger---while leaving deeper thinking to those who are more equipped for that diving.

 If anything, they should stay clear of those concepts that are too much for them to grasp, because it might ask them to empty much more from their minds to make room for the new--- than they are willing to sacrifice.